Top 3 Major Difference between CRS and FSW points

 |Provincial Nomination has no points||Provincial Nominations can fetch you 600 points.|

-What is the difference between CRS and FSW Points Grid mentioned on the Canadian Website?
+Difference between CRS and FSW Points Grid as mentioned on the Canadian Website

-While both FSW and CRS system considers similar factors to allot points, their points allocation system certainly varies.
+While both FSW and CRS system considers similar factors on allotting of points, they are vastly unique.

 - To calculate points for FSW, the Canada Immigration Points Calculator is used as a reference.